soi-20/brains/README.md

 All the contributions (Github/Slack) will be merged here.

-If you believe in Free Information, you can also check [How to Bypass Paywall](https://github.com/allenleein/brains/issues/343)
+If you support Free Information, you can also check [How to Bypass Paywall](https://github.com/allenleein/brains/issues/343)

 (Honesty setting: 90%)